 Unlike the models discussed thus far, several authors have developed frameworks that directly consider how children might respond to potential parental transfers.
 Becker’s celebrated “Rotten Kid Theorem” shows that, under certain circumstances, even selfish children will act in the best interest of the larger family (Becker 1976; Becker 1991).
 In contrast, “Samaritan’s dilemma” models deliver conditions under which the behavior of altruistic parents could induce children to act sub-optimally, over-consuming in an initial period because the child knows that parents will provide additional cash transfers in a later period should his income be low.

 In the context of a Samaritan’s dilemma model, Bruce and Waldman (1991) demonstrate that the possibility of “tying” transfers to schooling (i.e., paying tuition costs directly) can induce children to act optimally.
 In their model, parents can prevent a child from over-consuming in an initial period by making first-period transfers, up to the amount that provides the efficient level of schooling, directly as tuition payments.
-Brown, et al. (2012) use a similar model to motivate an empirical test for the existence of liquidity constraints in schooling outcomes.
+Brown, et al. (2012) use a similar model to motivate a novel empirical test for the existence of liquidity constraints in schooling outcomes.
 Specifically, because parents provide first period transfers only up to the efficient level of schooling, children who received later transfers must have received the optimal schooling investment, while others are possibly liquidity constrained.
-The authors then provide empirical evidence that college financial aid increases the educational attainment of such children.
+The authors then provide empirical evidence that college financial aid increases the educational attainment of children who are possibly liquidity constrained.

-This model is readily extended to multi-child families with varying returns to schooling across children.
+This last model is readily extended to multi-child families with varying returns to schooling across children.
 In an equilibrium in which second period transfers are made to all children, the children will receive different levels of schooling transfers in the initial period and second period cash transfers will be used to equalize the marginal utility of consumption across children.
 This outcome is identical to the basic Becker model and helps drive our empirical analysis.

-Although we restrict our attention to models of “equal concern,” in practice, it is not clear how equality is defined.
+Although we restrict our attention to models of “equal concern,” in practice, it is not clear how equality should be defined.
 For example, parents might endeavor to equalize transfers on a per capita basis, transferring greater resources to children with children of their own (e.g. grandchildren).
-Similarly, the well-being of children-in-law might be valued leading to greater transfers to married children ceteris paribus.
+Similarly, the well-being of children-in-law might be valued leading to greater transfers to married children.
 We consider discuss these possibilities in our empirical work below.

 2.2.
 Past empirical findings regarding parental transfers